 My work has included many genres and involved specialists in diverse fields of study, community groups of all ages, projects worldwide, and an open mind to modes of visual art.
 I have focused on subjects including the urban environment, feminism, aging, HIV/AIDS, labor, mental health, and collective memory.

-Through the years, I have acquired a uniquely broad skillset for art making.
-Technically, I create through an unlimited range of materials, and conceptually, the development of my work heightened my interest in community, public venues and art’s relevance for society.
+Through the years, I have acquired a uniquely broad skillset for art-making.
+Technically, I create through an unlimited range of materials, and conceptually, the development of my work heightened my interest in the concept of community, public venues, and art’s relevance for society.

-In 2012, my journals, artists books and process-related objects were archived at the Center for Art + Environment at the Nevada Museum of Art.
+In 2012, my journals, artist books, and process-related objects were archived at the Center for Art + Environment at the Nevada Museum of Art.
 The preparation of these materials gave me a fresh perspective on the relationship between the biographical and environmental themes in my art.

 As my work progressed, the inter-relationship between art and community has become seamless.
 Art that provides a viewer with meaningful portrayals of nature and society is in service to re-engage a person with the physical world; this is where positive change has a possibility to take place.
 If one does not love the world, that same person will not imagine a need to protect it.